 One thing is for certain: she needs a drink.

 And just before the highway disappears into the scrub-bald mountains, she finds it.
-A strip mall’s asphalt, headlights gleaming a sandwich board: Perry’s Place.
+Strip mall asphalt, streetlights gleaming a sandwich board: Perry’s Place.

-Tucked in the corner between the donuts and the hairspray, a miracle of sorts in this land of milk and nearly-lost dreams.
+Tucked in the corner between the donuts and the hairspray, a miracle of sorts in this land of carpools and nearly-reached dreams.

 Christmas lights kindle the Jager maker, Blondie on the jukebox, and back behind the bar the bulbs strobe a million Bud reminders.
 Each barstool a tear-stained promise, a temporary home.